Market

 Standalone Financial Statements in accordance with the Accounting Standards.

-The Policy on RPTs as aooroved by the Board is uploaded on the Company’s website https://modinaturals.com/investor-relations/
+The Policy on RPTs as approved by the Board is uploaded on the Company’s website https://modinaturals.com/investor-relations/

 STATUTORY AUDITORS

-M/s.
-Doogar & Associates, Chartered Accountants (ICAI FRN - 000561N), the statutory auditors of the Company have been
+Statutory Auditors of the Company in place of M/s.
+Doogar & Associates, Chartered Accountants, (ICAI FRN - 000561N), who have

 COST AUDITORS